justanoobcoder/dmenu/README.md

 # dmenu - dynamic menu

 ## About
 dmenu is a dynamic menu for X, originally designed for dwm.
 It manages large numbers of user-defined menu items efficiently.
+This is a patched dmenu with Nord theme.

 ## Screenshots
 ![Pic1](./img/screenshot1.png)